opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

-This means that **you should not directly use private data**; instead, you should only access it indirectly by executing :meth:`~tmlt.analytics.session.Session.evaluate` on well-specified queries.
+This means that **you should not directly use private data**; instead, you should only access it indirectly by executing :meth:`~tmlt.analytics.Session.evaluate` on well-specified queries.
 In particular, public sources and parameters like ``groupby`` information or clamping bounds are not protected.
 They can reveal private information if the private data is used directly to determine them.